 - Register to vote

 APSCUF is the voice for a quality public higher education that works to ensure students receive all the educational benefits and opportunities possible from our 14 state colleges and universities.
 Representing almost 120,000 students from the State System universities, APSCUF is dedicated to keeping students updated through our APSCUF Facebook, Twitter, Instagram, and Pinterest pages.
-We're also on Snapchat.
+We're also on Snapchat (APSCUF).
 Follow us!

 Faculty contract negotiations